SweeWarman/Stickman/README.md

 # Stickman

-A fun project to create a simple stick man animator - a work in progress.
+A fun project to create a simple stick man animator.

+Clike [here](https://sweewarman.github.io/Stickman/) for a demo - a work in progress.